Unpacking the expressions

 The pastoral team exists to support the work and ministry of the Church Leadership Team (CLT = ministers and elders).
 The CLT may refer certain situations to the pastoral team including befriending, mentoring, coaching, counselling, telephone calls, home & hospital visits and prayer.
 The pastoral team meets on a regular basis to discuss areas of need and usually one of the ministers will attend this meeting.
 Pastoral care is a support during times of need, often brief or short term.

-The Senior and Associate Minister (pictured below) are often contacted by people and this is normal practice within church life.
+The Minister (pictured below) is often contacted by people and this is normal practice within church life.
 This may be after a Sunday service or any other gathering of church folk.
-The ministers will also be involved in hospital visits and supporting those who are experiencing a challenging time.
-A significant part of the ministers' pastoral role is focused on welcoming newcomers to the church.
+The minister is also involved in hospital visits and supporting those who are experiencing a challenging time.
+A significant part of the minister's pastoral role is focused on welcoming newcomers to the church.

 Pastoral care has a much broader base than helping people in one kind of trouble or another.
 Rightly understood, it includes helping and enabling people to grow and develop in the Christian faith.
-Together with the ministers, the elders have spiritual oversight and they seek to encourage ‘everyone perfect in Christ’ (Col 1:28-29).
+Together with the ministers, the elders have spiritual oversight and they seek to encourage everyone to be ‘fully mature in Christ

 Life Groups are based upon the “UP-IN-OUT” model.
 The “In” part is to do with building good friendship through mutual support and accountability.
-The church website states that life groups exist to:
+Life groups exist to:

 Build trusting relationships over time in an informal setting;